Science! What is it? A mystery or a logic!

 Aryabhatta Research Institute of Observational Sciences (ARIES)

-Council of Scientific and Industrial Research (CSIR) is the prominent institute that operates in the field of science and technology.
+Council of Scientific and Industrial Research (CSIR) is a prominent institute that operates in the field of science and technology.
 There are 38 CSIR Labs in our country.
 Candidates can apply through CSIR Recruitment conducted in various laboratories to get scientist jobs in India.

-The institute also offers scholarships for the candidates with doctoral degrees.
+The institute also offers scholarships for candidates with doctoral degrees.

 The recruitment for CSIR Scientists is clutched by the Recruitment and Assessment Board (RAB).

 The minimum qualification a candidate must pursue is B.E/B.Tech./M.Sc. in their related fields.
 With higher studies, the chances will grow more.

-Candidates who work as a research fellow in CSIR may get more chances to get selected for CSIR Scientist Position.
+Candidates who work as research fellows in CSIR may get more chances to get selected for CSIR Scientist Position.
 If you want to join CSIR as a research fellow, you can go for CSIR NET JRF exam conducted by the council itself.

 ‘How to be a data scientist is the most usual question asked by the candidates.
 There is a large crowd of students who want to become data scientists.
 But it is not that easy for everyone.

 As a qualification, you must have an M.Sc. degree in Mathematical Statistics.
 But this is not enough.
-Beside this qualification, you have to do a lot of things.
+Besides this qualification, you have to do a lot of things.

 You have to get mastery over coding and programming skills.